 The location of the files can be absolute or relative.
 If the location will not point to an absolute path, it is considered as relative to the Java Product folder.

 In these examples we suppose:

-The Java Product directory is placed in Application Folder from the Files and Folders Page; The lib folder is located in the Java Product directory and contains multiple JAR files.
+The Java Product directory is placed in Application Folder from the Files and Folders Page - Installer Project; The lib folder is located in the Java Product directory and contains multiple JAR files.
 The lib_DIR identifier is assigned to the lib folder.

 - In this case, all the JAR files from the lib folder will be added to the "Classpath" parameter.
 This is considered an absolute path.
-This is equivalent with the relative path lib\*.jar.
+This is equivalent to the relative path lib\*.jar.

 - All the JAR files from the Java Product folder will be added to the "Classpath" parameter.
 This is considered a relative path.
-This syntax is equivalent with the absolute path [APPDIR]\*.jar.
+This syntax is equivalent to the absolute path [APPDIR]\*.jar.